Xiaomi Mi 10i Review: A Right Mix of Specs and Features at the Right Price

 The right edge of the phone features volume rockers with nice clicky feedback.
 Right below it, there is a power button doubling as a fingerprint scanner, which is fast and accurate.

 The left edge houses a hybrid SIM slot, while on the top, you get an IR blaster and secondary mic.
-At the bottom lies Type-C port, mic, loudspeaker, and a 3.5 audio jack, which is a bonus in 2021.
+At the bottom lies a Type-C port, mic, loudspeaker, and a 3.5 audio jack, which is a bonus in 2021.

-The phone comes in three pleasing colours options, namely Pacific Sunrise, Atlantic Blue, and Midnight Black.
+The phone comes in three pleasing colors options, namely Pacific Sunrise, Atlantic Blue, and Midnight Black.
 It features a gradient finish at the back which has a matte finish and doesn’t attract fingerprint smudges easily.
 The phone gets Gorilla Glass 5 protection both on the front and back.
 Also, it is IP52 rated, meaning it is safe from splashes.

 The display spans 6.67 inches diagonally with a tiny punch-hole at the upper middle portion.
 The bezels are significantly shrunken to the sides to allow you to see unobstructed, full-view content.
 The full HD+ (1080×2400) IPS display looks sharp and delivers good color vibrancy as well as contrast.